yuex/mottos/readme.md

 # Introduction

 A small bash script uses `fortune` to random select a motto from mottos your collected.
 It's very easy to integrate this script into your shell prompt or tmux or vim status bar.
+It makes the prompt more pretty.
+See [Screenshot][] below.

 # Config Your Mottos